What is Organic Skin Care?

 Now you may be wondering just why it makes sense to buy organic skin care?
 Why are these types of cosmetic items worth the money?
 Simple.
 Organic products are SAFE and CLEAN, knowing these are made of naturally produced ingredients, besides these haven’t undergone too much chemical processing.
 This means there’s still nutrients in the ingredients that will be absorbed by your skin and nourish it from the inside.

-Safety and quality of raw ingredients aside, opting for organic products is a good way to show your advocacy to lower down your carbon footprint.
-Why?
-These are made without much chemical processing, which means the manufacturer did not use much of the world’s diminishing fossil fuel in its production.
-Instead, what are being used are plants, herbs and fruits that are cultured and mechanically processed.
+Safety and quality of raw ingredients aside, opting for organic products is gentler on the environment, and down our water-ways.
+What is being used are plants, herbs and fruits that are cultured and mechanically processed.

 Best Product to Start With

 Although chemical-based products are readily available and are easy on the budget, these can cause more harm to your skin.

 Specifically, you should avoid these twelve worst cosmetic ingredients 2, which include Phthalates, Propylene Glycol, Triclosan, Parabens, Benzoyl Peroxide and Dioxin.
 These chemicals can trigger allergic reactions, rashes and acne.
 By switching to certified organic cosmetics, you’ll be able to steer clear from these harmful toxins and their bad effects on the skin.
 To get you started, make sure to have these three skin care essentials – experts say these are all you need to achieve that healthy, youthful look for long:

 Soaps and body wash – Make your daily shower the perfect time to exfoliate and review your skin.
 Use a fruit-based body wash and soap to wash away dirt and dry skin without making your skin flaky.